Table of contents

 Cities or counties can also impose a minimum wage.
 In that case, an employer must pay the highest applicable minimum wage.

-So if your business is located in San Francisco, California, you would pay employees a minimum wage of $16.32 per hour, which is the city minimum wage and the highest wage that applies.
-That is above the California minimum wage, which hovers between $13-$14, depending on the size of your business, and the federal minimum wage of $7.25 per hour.
+So if your business is located in San Francisco, California, you would pay employees a minimum wage of $16.99 per hour, which is the city minimum wage and the highest wage that applies.
+That is above the California minimum wage of $15 per hour and the federal minimum wage of $7.25 per hour.

 What is the minimum wage in each state?